-1. Policy Statement, Purpose and Authority.
+1. Policy statement, purpose, and authority

 Pursuant to Executive Order 13166, 65 Fed.
 Reg.
 50,121 (August 16, 2000), it is the policy of the Office of Community Oriented Policing Services (COPS Office) to take reasonable steps to provide meaningful access for limited English proficient (LEP) persons to all of its federally conducted programs and activities.
 The COPS Office also endeavors to ensure that recipients of federal financial assistance similarly provide effective language assistance to LEP persons whom they encounter in their programs and activities.
 The purpose of the COPS Office language access policy and plan is to improve access by LEP persons to its federally conducted and federally assisted programs.
-This policy and plan not only applies to the COPS Office, but to all programs and activities that the COPS Office conducts and all recipients that the COPS Office funds.
+This policy and plan applies not only to the COPS Office but also to all programs and activities that the COPS Office conducts and all recipients that the COPS Office funds.

-3. Language Access Coordinator.
+3. Language access coordinator

 The COPS Office Language Access Coordinator is responsible for ensuring that the COPS Office adheres to its language access policy and plan.
 The COPS Office Language Access Coordinator will report to the Deputy Director for Community Policing Advancement and coordinate all reports and actions through this office.

-4. Federally Conducted Programs and Activities.
+4. Federally conducted programs and activities

-In developing its language access plan, the COPS Office surveyed its operations based on the above-referenced factors and determined that, as a general matter, the COPS Office does not provide federally funded program or activities to LEP persons.
+In developing its language access plan, the COPS Office surveyed its operations based on the four factors referenced here and determined that as a general matter the COPS Office does not provide federally funded program or activities to LEP persons.
 The COPS Office will conduct annual assessments of the implementation of the language access policy and plan and update any language assistance provisions as needed based on results.